Max Kepler Player Props: Twins vs. Orioles

-On Saturday, Max Kepler (batting .258 in his past 10 games) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 4:05 PM ET.
+Max Kepler -- batting .303 in his past 10 games -- will be in action for the Minnesota Twins versus the Baltimore Orioles, with Cole Irvin on the mound, on July 2 at 12:05 PM ET.

-He hit a home run while going 2-for-5 in his previous game against the Orioles.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Orioles.

 Max Kepler Game Info & Props vs. the Orioles